jundalisay/spblist/content/en/research/sarkar/katha/appendix-3.md

 While recording Baba’s words in the article, ”Unresolved Mystery” in Bodhikalpa (January 75), Amitananda Avadhuta writes: “I have gone to Jamalpur hill for doing sadhana.
 I am sitting when someone tells in my ears, come with me.
 I will show you a better place for sadhana, follow me.
 I see no one but I follow the voice whose presence I feel so clearly and asks me to do sadhana.
 After a while, it tells me, Are you mad?
 Don’t, he is Maya.
 Are you P.R.
 Sarkar?
 See who your are!
 And a reel of my past life, my earlier lives, flashes clearly before my eyes and I realize who I am” (Here “I” is used for Baba).

-> *Superphysics Note: This is an example of Anandamurti talking to P.R.
-Sarkar.
+{{< n n="This is an example of Anandamurti talking to P.R.
+Sarkar." >}}

 Once in a demonstration on an avadhuta at Jamalpur, Baba asked him to see who Baba was 7000 years ago.
 The avadhuta saw Shiva.
 When asked to see 3500 years ago, he saw Krsna*.

 Taraka Brahma has no previous lives*, but the fact that he was Shiva and Krsna is previous lives is intended to suggest that Lord comes in every age on a particular mission.

-> *Superphysics Note: Here, Taraka Brahma incarnated as Shiva and Krsna by using those respective bodies.
-It is those souls of those bodies that have previous lives which Taraka Brahma used.
+{{< n n="Here, Taraka Brahma incarnated as Shiva and Krsna by using those respective bodies.
+It is those souls of those bodies that have previous lives which Taraka Brahma used." >}}

 The same Lord is known as Shiva, Krsna and today Anandamurti.
 He is the same whenever and wherever He appears.